 Aircraft manufacturers around the world follow a common, agreed-upon set of guidelines and regulations to make sure that all planes meet a set of safety standards.

 Given the many public examples of AI behaving badly to date, members of the public are concerned about the risks of AI development and do not trust organizations to govern themselves effectively.
 Defining standards is key to effective governance and trust.
-Current AI development guidelines usually agree on some general principles but disagree over the details of what should be done in practice.
-For example, transparency is important, but what does it look like, and how is it achieved?
+Current AI development guidelines usually agree on high-level principles to guide safe AI development but disagree over the details of what should be done in practice.
+For example, transparency is important, but what does transparency look like, and how is it achieved?
 Is it through open data, open code, explainable predictions…?

 To lay out effective governance mechanisms, you first need to define what is important when developing and evaluating a system.
 The Centre for the Fourth Industrial Revolution at the World Economic Forum put together a set of principles for developing chatbots for health, which provides an excellent example of a well-defined and comprehensive set of principles (summarized below):

 - Safety: The device should not cause harm to patients

 - Efficacy: The device should be tailored to users and provide a proven benefit